 Community Service Chair

-Bryson Hoover-Hankerson is currently a first year medical student at Lewis Katz School of Medicine.
+Bryson Hoover-Hankerson is a rising 4th year medical student at Lewis Katz School of Medicine.
 He graduated from Tufts University in 2016 with a B.S. in Biology.
 Afterwards he scribed in Baltimore, MD for a year before relocating to Philadelphia, PA where he attended the ACHS Temple post-bacc program.
 Following completion of the program he worked for a year at the Center for Urban Bioethics at Lewis Katz School of Medicine.
 He applied while working and decided to attend Lewis Katz School of Medicine.
 In his spare time he enjoys playing basketball, reading, and going to the movies.
 Bryson is interested in trauma surgery as his specialty.

 When asked why he chose to become the social chair, he stated: “there is so much importance in connecting with both your peers and your elders.
 I want to be heavily involved in the process of creating not only an amazing Mentorship program, but also a brotherhood for TBMIM.”